Why is the Mac app slow?

-Sketch is great at dealing with complex designs, but if you are experiencing performance issues, there are a few things that may be causing this and some steps you can take to fix them.
+Sketch is great at dealing with complex designs, but if you are experiencing performance issues in the Mac app, there are a few things that may be causing this and some steps you can take to fix them.

-Note: If you’re experiencing issues with Sketch crashing, there are a few other solutions to try.
-You can find more details of these in the How can I stop Sketch crashing? article.
+Note: If you’re experiencing issues with the Mac app crashing, there are a few other solutions to try.
+Read more about How can I stop the Mac app from crashing?

 We do our best to check plugins and work directly with plugin developers to prevent issues.
 But sometimes they can cause issues.
-To work out if a plugin is at fault, follow our instructions in the How do I launch Sketch in Safe Mode? article.
+To work out if a plugin is at fault, check How do I launch Sketch in Safe Mode?

 Try a complete reinstall

-Sometimes a problem with your current installation of Sketch can cause issues, especially if it’s an update from a previous version.
+Sometimes a problem with your current installation of the Mac app can cause issues, especially if it’s an update from a previous version.
 In this case, it’s worth trying a clean reinstall.
 To do this: